Kingsford-Group/genesum/Readme.md

 from `expressions.sf` have been aggregated to the gene level according to the transcript-to-gene mapping encoded by `annotations.gtf`.
 For simplicity, the length assigned to each gene in the output file is simply the length of the longest transcript present in the input file that mapped to that gene.
-Currently, transcripts are grouped together based on the `gene_name` field of the `gtf` file.
-However, the tool will soon support aggregating transcripts based on other fields like `gene_id` or `locus_id`.
+By default, transcripts are grouped together based on the `gene_name` field of the `gtf` file.
+However, the `-k` argument supports grouping transcripts based on other fields like `gene_id` or `locus_id`.